Huy1234secret/event/README.md

 When you submit a code through the modal, the bot validates the value if you have the role `1385199472094740561`.
 The only accepted code for this role is `377`.
 Submitting this code removes the `1385199472094740561` role from you and grants the `1385658290490576988` role.
 Any other code results in a friendly error message visible only to the person who submitted it.

 Members with the role `1385663190096154684` are blacklisted from using the CODE SUBMIT button.

+### Owner Prefix Command

+Set the `OWNER_ID` environment variable to your Discord user ID.
+When the owner sends `.send input 1` in a channel, the bot deletes that message and posts the same embed and button that `/send-input` provides.